 Development shall be safe from flooding and shall not lead to an increase in flood risk elsewhere.
-In accordance with the National Planning Policy Framework, flood risk betterment shall be sought through the development process.
+In accordance with the National Planning Policy Framework, flood risk betterment shall be sought through the development process opportunities provided by new development should be used to reduce the causes and impacts of flooding in the area and beyond, through the layout and form of development, the appropriate application of sustainable drainage systems and, where appropriate through the use of natural flood management techniques.